-Iran is a land of many peoples each with its own unique culture and history.
+Iran is a land of many people each with its own unique culture and history.
 It is no wonder then that Iranian food boasts a wonderful variety of different cuisines.
 From meaty meals to delicious desserts and exquisite drinks, Iranian food has them all.
 An Iran travel guide will always tell you that a travel Iran without experiencing the rich variety of food on offer would not be complete.
 Iran tours will guide you to the best restaurants where you can get the authentic Iranian food experience.
 Best restaurants in Tehran, best restaurants in Yazd, best restaurants in Isfahan, and many other cities are ready to provide you with an experience you are not likely to forget for a long time.

 Picture of Iranian Food